 - Grass fed and pastured meats

-- Grass fed and RAW dairy products
+- Grass fed and RAW dairy products (if your body can tolerate them)

 - Moderate amounts of organic nuts and seeds